Coleman Kerosene Lantern Value Guide

 metal, glass

-The Coleman Kerosene Lantern is a cornerstone of American outdoor history, representing a shift toward safer and more efficient portable lighting for mid-century adventurers.
-These metal and glass tools are highly collectible due to their rugged construction and the legacy of W.C.
-Coleman's 1900-founded company.
+The Coleman Kerosene Lantern is a cornerstone of American outdoor history, representing a shift toward safer and more efficient portable lighting in the mid-20th century.
+These rugged metal and glass units are highly collectible due to their association with the legendary W.C.
+Coleman brand and their continued functionality for off-grid use.

 What Is Coleman Kerosene Lantern Worth?